-Swift Package Manager (SPM) is the right module system for a modern video app — video chat, streaming, recording, or live broadcasting.
-It ships with Xcode, it integrates natively with Swift 6 concurrency boundaries, and it is the only package manager Apple recommends for new iOS code in 2026.
-Done right, SPM makes a video app cheaper to maintain, faster to build, and easier to reason about across teams.
-Done wrong, it turns into nested package hell with 15-minute resolve times and brittle CI.
+Swift Package Manager for video apps is the module system to build on in 2026, whether you ship video chat, live streaming, recording, or broadcasting.
+SPM comes with Xcode, it tracks Swift 6.2 concurrency boundaries per module, and it is the only dependency manager Apple recommends for new iOS code.
+The timing matters: the CocoaPods trunk registry goes read-only on December 2, 2026, so a video app still leaning on Pods is now on a clock.
+Done right, SPM makes a video app cheaper to maintain and faster to build.
+Done wrong, it becomes nested-package hell with 15-minute resolves and flaky CI.

-This guide is the playbook we use at Fora Soft to structure Swift Package Manager around video apps that actually ship: module boundaries, dependency pinning, Sendable-safe package interfaces, WebRTC and streaming dependency choices, CI pipelines, and the concrete layout of a production-grade Package.swift.
-If you are building a video conferencing app, replacing a streaming stack, or shipping custom video/audio processing, this is the module architecture to copy.
+This is the playbook we use at Fora Soft to structure Swift Package Manager around video apps that actually ship: module boundaries, dependency pinning, Sendable-safe interfaces under Swift 6.2, the correct WebRTC binary target, package traits for optional features, CI pipelines, and a production-grade Package.swift.
+If you are building a video conferencing app, replacing a streaming stack, or shipping custom video and audio processing, this is the module architecture to copy.

 Key takeaways

-Split along concurrency boundaries, not feature boundaries.
-One SPM module per actor domain (Signalling, MediaEngine, CaptureSession, MediaFX, UI) avoids Sendable leaks between modules.
+• Split modules along concurrency domains, not features.
+One module per actor domain (Core, Signalling, MediaEngine, CaptureSession, MediaFX, CallFlow, UI) keeps Swift 6.2 Sendable boundaries enforceable at compile time.

 Why Fora Soft wrote this playbook

-Fora Soft has been shipping video and audio iOS apps since 2005 — long enough to remember CocoaPods, Carthage, and all three iterations of SPM before it was good.
-We run SPM in production on BrainCert’s learning platform, VALT enterprise video review, SuperPower FX video effects, and the Smart TV companion apps for bellicon.
+Fora Soft has shipped video and audio apps since 2005, across 250+ projects and 20 years of iOS releases.
+That is long enough to remember CocoaPods and Carthage, and every iteration of SPM before it was good.
+We run Swift Package Manager in production on BrainCert’s learning platform, VALT enterprise video review (770+ US organizations, 50,000+ users, HIPAA scope), SuperPower FX real-time mobile video effects, and the bellicon Smart TV companion apps.

-This playbook is the module architecture we use daily, refined across migrations from CocoaPods to SPM, from Swift 5 to Swift 6, and from single-module monoliths to properly segmented packages.
-Agent Engineering (senior engineers supervising Cursor/Claude/Copilot) keeps SPM refactor work inside budget, typically delivering 20–40% below standard agency rates because the AI pair excels at mechanical module migrations.
+The architecture below is what we use daily, refined across CocoaPods-to-SPM migrations, the Swift 5 to Swift 6 jump, and the split from single-module monoliths into properly segmented packages.
+Our Agent Engineering model (senior engineers supervising coding agents) keeps this mechanical refactor work inside budget, because module migration is exactly the kind of repetitive, well-specified change an AI pair does fast under review.

 Stuck on a tangled Swift Package Manager setup?